intergiro/developer-portal/docs/merchant/customer/app.md

 A successful response will return a Customer API key.

 ## Customized theming
-Customized theming can be set to the customer page by specifying specific styling attributes.
+Customized theming can be set to the customer app by specifying specific styling attributes.
 This is done by entering a stringified JSON object into the `cosmetic` attribute.
 All available styling options are seen in the figure below.

 ```json
 cosmetic = {